 Get off the grid.

-When we met Ambitist's founder Kitty Fung at Berlin Fashion Week, it was the typical Berlin winter day: the rain was more or less horizontal, whipped up by a bitterly cold wind; the sun was nowhere to be seen, having fled for less miserable climes many weeks before.
-It couldn't be further from the hot summer temperatures and rugged natural beauty of the Australian wilderness which, like jars of local air on sale in tourist hot spots, Kitty had bottled and brought to the Northern Hemisphere in the form of her brand's stylish outdoor-inspired botanical products.
+When we met Ambitist's founder Kitty Fung at Berlin Fashion Week, it was the typical Berlin winter day.
+The rain was more or less horizontal, whipped up by a bitterly cold wind, and the sun was nowhere to be seen, having fled for less miserable climes many weeks before.
+It couldn't be further from the hot summer temperatures and rugged natural beauty of the Australian wilderness which, like jars of local air on sale in tourist hotspots, Kitty had bottled and brought to the Northern Hemisphere in the form of her brand's stylish outdoor-inspired botanical products.

 We tried Ambitist's flagship sun lotion and instantly fell in love with this non-greasy, amazing-smelling and cool-looking product, and were totally sold when we learned that the entire suncare range is not only crafted from natural goodies, but that it's also responsibly sourced, cruelty-free and organic.
 Keen to learn more, we caught up with the super-sunny Kitty for ten questions on the trailblazing new brand.